-As a theatre practitioner, he has performed at the American Repertory Theater, Indiana Repertory Theater, Moscow Art Theatre School, Opera Carolina, and others.
+As a theatre practitioner, Chris has performed at the American Repertory Theater, Indiana Repertory Theater, Moscow Art Theatre School, Opera Carolina, Pittsburgh Public Theatre, and others.
 Proud member of Actors’ Equity Association.
-Training includes multiple intensives with the Suzuki Company of Toga and summer intensives and master classes with SITI Company, workshops with Pacific Performance Project, participation with the Watermill Center International Summer Program, and an upcoming workshop series with Theatre Nohgaku in Tokyo.
+Training includes multiple intensives with the Suzuki Company of Toga, SITI Company, Pacific Performance Project, Theatre Nohgaku, and participation with the Watermill Center International Summer Program.
 Here at Pitt Stages, Chris has directed Woyzeck and Dr. Faustus Lights the Lights, and played the role of Franz in Appropriate.

 Research Interest Summary